العالم اليوم - الداخلية السورية تكشف معلومات عن منفذ هجوم تدمر الدامي

 انتم الان تتابعون خبر الداخلية السورية تكشف معلومات عن منفذ هجوم تدمر الدامي من قسم اخبار العالم والان نترككم مع التفاصيل الكاملة

-شهد محمد - ابوظبي في السبت 13 ديسمبر 2025 11:11 مساءً - ...but your activity and behavior on this site made us think that you are a bot.
+شهد محمد - ابوظبي في الأحد 14 ديسمبر 2025 04:17 صباحاً - ...but your activity and behavior on this site made us think that you are a bot.

 Note: A number of things could be going on here.